 All you need to know is that if any recycled parts, regardless of their source, are not up to specifications, Pro Finish Inc will not use them.
 In the end, the vehicle must be in the same condition it was before the accident occurred.
 Any other result is unacceptable.

-Q. Shouldn't I go back to the dealer that I bought the car?
+Q. Shouldn’t I go back to the dealer that I bought the car?

 A. Your dealer may not be your best choice for collision repair.
 Your dealer generally has no unique edge in terms of technology, techniques, or parts availability when it comes to repairing your vehicle after a collision.
 Pro Finish Inc has been serving Kent and surrounding areas for over 18 years.

 This is not to say that all dealers are bad, by any means, but some tend to emphasize the numbers above quality.
 You can sometimes feel lost in the shuffle.
 Quality control and personal attention can sometimes be difficult for the big dealer shop, as 30 or 40 repairs are juggled simultaneously.
 Rather than automatically returning to your dealer for collision repairs, we encourage you to be a careful shopper when selecting a repair facility.
 Ask your friends, neighbors, and relatives about the experiences they have had with collision repair, and select the shop you think will provide the highest quality result.